 All meals are included in the ticket price!
 A team of indigenous chefs from the area and abroad will be providing every meal with fresh indigenous ingredients.
 Enjoy delicious, local dishes prepared by Chef Sherry Pocknett.
 Sean Sherman, The Sioux Chef, will lead Feast of the Green Corn Moon planned for summit attendees.
 Don’t miss an opportunity to hear about his new non-profit that is poised to revolutionize our regional indigenous food systems.

+All are welcome to attend!
 If you grow, gather, cook, or sell indigenous foods – this event is for you.
 If you work in forest, waterway, air, soil, or native plant conservation – this event is for you.
-Join us August 20-23, 2018 at the Pequot Museum in Mashantucket, Connecticut to meet the other leaders in your field and share the knowledge you keep alive.
+If you just love food sovereignty – this event is for you!
+Join us August 20-23, 2018 at the Pequot Museum in Mashantucket, Connecticut to meet some amazing leaders and share the knowledge you keep alive.

 Lodging info for Foxwoods Resort Casino will be emailed to you once you have registered.
 Government rates of $105/night Sunday – Thursday and $199/night for Friday are available.
 Room block cut off is 8/3/2018.

 Please get in touch with event organizers – intertribalfoods (at) gmail (dot) com – for information on:

 - Sponsoring: We have booth space available for you!
 USDA agencies, non-profits, and other related organizations are welcome.

 - Scholarships & Youth: Those aged 25 and under and anyone needing financial assistance are invited to complete a short application for limited scholarship funding.
 Application open until July 25th: https://goo.gl/forms/l4G7lW02crqsZE2v1

 - Vendors: we have space available on a first-come, first-served basis

 - Chefs and food donations are very welcome.
 We’d like to feature food from the four directions in our meals.